podium-lib/podium-lib.github.io/docs/api/layout.md

 #### HttpIncoming (required)

-A [`HttpIncoming`](incoming.md) object.
-This is normally provided by the "middleware" which runs on the incoming request to the layout prior to the process of fetching podlets.
+An [`HttpIncoming`](incoming.md) object.
+This is normally provided by the middleware which runs on the incoming request to the layout prior to the process of fetching podlets.

 The [`HttpIncoming`](incoming.md) object is normally found on a request